Primordial non-Gaussianities from inflation

-While this action is perfectly correct, it does not immediately convey the true size of the non-Gaussian component of the primordial perturbations.
+While this form for ${\cal L}^{(3)}$, the cubic part of the action, is perfectly correct, it does not immediately convey the true size of the non-Gaussian component of the primordial perturbations.
 The terms on the first line are superficially suppressed by $\epsilon$, while those of the second line are not obviously suppressed at all.
-As mentioned earlier, the size of these interactions is smaller than what either line would seem to imply, since the true suppression is $\epsilon^2$.
-To establish this property requires a much longer calculation.
+However, the true size of these interactions is smaller than what either line would appear to suggest, since the actual suppression is $\epsilon^2$.
+To establish this fact requires a much longer calculation.